anddil/anddil.github.io/_pages/research.md

 My research focuses on moduli spaces and their geometry.
 This means that I am interested in constructing them, compactifying them and in computing some of their invariants (e.g. Chow groups, unramified cohomology, Brauer groups).

 The kind of techniques that I use include stack-theoretical methods, logarithmic geometry, equivariant intersection theory and Galois cohomology.
-In my darkest times, I also use Mathematica for doing explicit computations involving localization formulas.
+In my darkest times, I also use Mathematica or Sage for doing explicit computations (e.g. those that involve localization formulas).

 ## Research interests